Skip to main content

 Architecting a Pro-Lipid Nutritional Protocol

-A nutritional strategy designed to work synergistically with must be both precise and sustainable.
+A nutritional strategy designed to work synergistically with testosterone therapy must be both precise and sustainable.
 It is built around the inclusion of specific food groups and the conscious limitation of others.
 The goal is to modulate the activity of key liver enzymes and support optimal lipoprotein function through dietary inputs.
 This involves a deep focus on fiber, fat quality, and plant-based sterols.

 The Central Role of Dietary Fiber